marko-knoebl/slides/src/sections/python-beginner/62-functions-exercises-en.md

-# Exercises
+# Functions: Exercises

 ## Exercises

-- program that verifies a credit card number / ISBN / IBAN
+- function that verifies a credit card number / ISBN / IBAN
-- Tic-Tac-Toe with text-based graphic output
 - prime numbers within an interval
 - fibonacci numbers

+For ISBN / primes: use the % operator

 ## Luhn algorithm (checksum)